anilzen/MathQuantum/content/authors/Kelly/_index.md

 ---
 # Display name
-title: Emily Nguyen
+title: Laura Kelly
-first_name: Emily
+first_name: Laura
-last_name: Nguyen
+last_name: Kelly

-weight: 20
+weight: 19

 # Is this the primary user of the site?
 superuser: false